-Section 19 of the FoIA obliges the Trust to make information pro-actively available in the form of a "publication scheme".
+Section 19 of the Freedom of Information Act obliges the Trust to make information pro-actively available in the form of a "publication scheme".
 This scheme will list categories, or "classes" of information that will routinely be made available without the need for a specific information request.
 The Trust will indicate in the scheme where it wishes to charge for providing particular categories of information.

-Whenever any information is provided in response to a recorded FoIA enquiry, the Trust will assess whether the information is suitable for wider publication.
+Whenever any information is provided in response to a recorded Freedom of Information Act enquiry, the Trust will assess whether the information is suitable for wider publication.
 In general, there will be a presumption in favour of publishing such information.